 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X-Pro1 does not offer wifi capability.
+In contrast, the X-Pro1 does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm X-Pro1 (unlike the A7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the X-Pro1 and the A7 have been discontinued, but can regularly be found used on ebay.
 The X-Pro1 was replaced by the Fujifilm X-Pro2, while the A7 was followed by the Sony A7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Sony A7 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-Pro1 and the Sony A7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.